Stand by, if you would, on audio soundbite number 28.

 The main thing to consider is how you're going to use your electric car.

-If your commute is short, or there's a charging station near your office, you might not need much of a charge at home.
+If your commute is short or there's a charging station near your office, you might not need much of a charge at home.

-Provided you have room and that the boss isn't using a charging station for his electric car.
+You can get away with topping off your battery overnight, provided you have room and that the boss isn't using the charging station for his electric car.

-A standard 120 volt wall socket will give your car about five miles of driving for every hour of charging.
+A standard 120-volt wall socket will give your car about five miles of driving for every hour of charging.

-That means if you had a 40-mile round trip commute, you'd be able to charge in eight hours.
+That means if you had a 40-mile round-trip commute, you'd be able to charge in eight hours.

-So you have in most cars, most electric cars, a 40 to 50 mile per charge distance, depending, of course, on speed.
+So, you have in most cars, most electric cars, a 40 to 50 mile per charge distance, depending, of course, on speed.

-If you deplete your battery all the way, most days, a charging station that is connected to a 240 volt socket, like ones used for most electric clothes dryers could be worthwhile.
+If you deplete your battery all the way, most days, a charging station that is connected to a 240-volt socket, like ones used for most electric clothes dryers, could be worthwhile.

-The 41,000 Chevrolet Volt and the $33,000 Nissan Leaf are set to go on sale next month.
+The $41,000 Chevrolet Volt and the $33,000 Nissan the Leaf are set to go on sale next month.

 Buyers qualify for a federal tax credit of $7,500 because they have to be paid to buy these cars.